Jailed Kurdish militant leader calls for legal steps in peace talks

 Prime Minister Tayyip Erdogan, battling a graft scandal swirling around his government, has invested considerable political capital in the peace process.

-During his 11 years in power his government has broken taboos with some reforms such as authorizing Kurdish language teaching and broadcasting, but Kurdish politicians are demanding greater political reform.
+During his 11 years in power his government has broken taboos with some reforms such as authorising Kurdish language teaching and broadcasting, but Kurdish politicians are demanding greater political reform.

 Ocalan said the two sides had tested each other’s good intentions since the dialogue process began, but that the talks had not been legally binding and were not a sufficient guarantee for lasting peace.